-- (1) An order for relief similar to mandamus is returnable immediately or within a period the Court or a judge allows, either with or without terms. - (2) In the absence of any order of the Court or a judge as to when the order for relief is returnable, it is returnable within the same period r.
-635 Part 26 - Relief similar to certiorari, mandamus and prohibition and writs of habeas corpus after service as is allowed for appearance to a writ.
+- (1) An order for relief similar to mandamus is returnable immediately or within a period the Court or a judge allows, either with or without terms. - (2) In the absence of any order of the Court or a judge as to when the order for relief is returnable, it is returnable within the same period after service as is allowed for appearance to a writ.